 Right now I’m far outside my front door, namely in Ulan Batar, Mongolia.
 At the same time I have Kristen Ashley’s Breathe on my tablet.
 When I need relief from my Mongolian language studies, I let her story take me to Colorado.

 I also love history.
 Reading about other times and places is another great way to travel.
-Certain historical periods capture my imagination as much as does going to a new country and learning a new language.

-The Blue Hour (affiliate) is set in contemporary Raleigh-Durham and Chicago, along with Paris of the present and the 1880s.
+The Blue Hour is set in contemporary Raleigh-Durham and Chicago, along with Paris of the present and the 1880s.

-The Crimson Hour (affiliate) is set in contemporary San Francisco and Bucharest, Romania, and then Hong Kong of the present and the 1890s.
+The Crimson Hour is set in contemporary San Francisco and Bucharest, Romania, and then Hong Kong of the present and the 1890s.

-The Emerald Hour (affiliate) is set in London and Rio de Janeiro of the present and the turn of the 20th century and contemporary Wilmington, North Carolina.
+The Emerald Hour is set in London and Rio de Janeiro of the present and the turn of the 20th century and contemporary Wilmington, North Carolina.